Caerleon Comprehensive School

 Caerleon Comprehensive School (Ysgol Gyfun Caerllion) is an 11–18 mixed, English-medium community Secondary School and Sixth Form in Caerleon, Newport, Wales.

 The school was ranked 6th in the WalesOnline Best Secondary Schools in Wales 2018 awards, and was given the title of best school in the area.

-Identity

-All pupils are required to wear a uniform, including grey trousers or a knee-length skirt, a navy blue jumper, a navy blue blazer, a sky blue shirt and a maroon tie for boys or a pin badge girls.
-Sixth formers are distinguished through white shirts and full, maroon ties.

-The school crest comprises a Roman eagle above the emblem of a fortress (in reference to the town's Isca Augusta Roman fortress).
-This is underscored by the school's motto, 'Maximising Potential'.

 Location

 The school's catchment area covers primary schools in Caerleon and Ponthir, along with Langstone Primary School, Usk Junior School and some students from central Newport schools.
 The catchment boundaries extend to Caerleon, Ponthir, Llanfrechfa, Llantrisant, Penhow, and Llanmartin.

 Parental concerns in Monmouthshire were raised in 2019 as Monmouthshire County Council brought new boundaries into effect, meaning Usk Primary School students are to move to Monmouth Comprehensive School from September 2020, having historically attended Caerleon since 1996.

 Academic performance

-There are 1,484 pupils on roll, of which 350 are A-Level students studying at the Sixth Form.
+There are 1,484 pupils on roll, of whom 350 are A-Level students in the sixth form.

 The school was ranked by WalesOnline as 6th in Wales and 1st in the nearby area.
-According to a 2016 Estyn inspection, all students leaving at Key Stage 4 left with a recognized qualification.
+According to a 2016 Estyn inspection, all students leaving at Key Stage 4 left with a recognised qualification.

-In 2019 two individuals were celebrated for achievements at the school.
-ICT teacher Phil Meredith was highlighted at the Professional Teaching Awards Cymru, and the school has seen wide success in STEM education, with a young student in 2019 winning an award at the GlaxoSmithKline Big Bang UK Young Scientists and Engineers Fair in Birmingham.
+In 2019, ICT teacher Phil Meredith was highlighted at the Professional Teaching Awards Cymru, and a pupil won an award at the GlaxoSmithKline Big Bang UK Young Scientists and Engineers Fair in Birmingham.